respawn-app/FlowMVI/docs/plugins/custom_plugins.md

 A callback that is invoked each time an `MVIAction` has been sent.

-This is invoked **after** the action has been sent, but **before** the store handles it.
+This is invoked **after** the action has been sent by store's code, but **before** the subscriber handles it.
 This function will always be invoked, even after the action is later dropped because of `ActionShareBehavior`, and it will be invoked before the `action(action: A)` returns, if it has been suspended, so this handler may suspend the parent coroutine that wanted to send the action.

-* Return null to veto the processing and prevent other plugins from using the action.
+* Return `null` to veto the processing and prevent other plugins from using the action.
 * Return another action to replace `action` with another one and continue with the chain.
 * Return `action` to continue processing, leaving it unmodified.
 * Execute other operations using `PipelineContext`
+* Generally, you can send other Actions here.

 ### onException